listenzcc/distributed_workers/long_time_connection/protocol.md

 - Controller starts a TCP Server, listening at *IP:PORT*.
 - The UI send TCP socket to TCP Server as [*Socket Format*](#socket-format).
-- The TCP Server will reply b'OK' if the transmission success.
+- The TCP Server will reply b'OK' if the command is successfully operated.

 ## Socket Format